alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/flutter/readme_03.md

 The app uses the **flutter_webview_plugin** to display web pages, enabling users to interact with external sites directly within the app.
 Everything seemed to work fine during development.
 Users were interacting with the WebView smoothly, and the app passed its security reviews.
 The team was thrilled with the result, and the app was deployed to production.

-## The Trauma: Strange User Complaints and a Growing Nightmare
+## Strange User Complaints and a Growing Nightmare

 ### Stage 1: Unexpected Redirects
 Users started reporting strange behavior when accessing external links inside the app: